Initial-stress-derived noun: Origins

-In English, since the early modern period, polysyllabic nouns tend to have an unstressed final syllable, while verbs do not.
-Thus, the stress difference between nouns and verbs applies generally in English, not just to otherwise-identical noun-verb pairs.
-The frequency of such pairs in English is a result of the productivity of class conversion.
+Since Early Modern English, polysyllabic nouns in English have had a tendency for the final syllable to be unstressed, but that has not been the case for verbs.
+Thus, the stress difference between nouns and verbs in English is a general rule and applies not only to otherwise-identical noun-verb pairs.
+The frequency of such pairs in English is a result of the productivity of conversion of parts of speech.

-When "re-" is prefixed to a monosyllabic word, and the word gains currency both as a noun and as a verb, it usually fits into this pattern, although, as the following list makes clear, most words fitting this pattern do not match that description.
+When "re-" is prefixed to a monosyllabic word, and the word gains currency both as a noun and as a verb, it usually fits into that pattern, but as the following list makes clear, most words fitting the pattern do not match that description.

-Many of these have first syllables that evolved from Latin prepositions, although again that does not account for all of them.
+Many of these have first syllables that evolved from Latin prepositions, but again, that does not account for all of them.
 See also list of Latin words with English derivatives.

-When the stress is moved, the pronunciation, especially of vowels, often changes in other ways as well.
-Most common is the reduction of a vowel sound to a schwa when it becomes unstressed.
+When the stress is moved, the pronunciation of words often changes in other ways as well, especially for vowels, most commonly by the reduction of a vowel sound when it becomes unstressed to a schwa.